 In the past, I might be harsher in jumping down someone’s throat if I heard too much ‘armchair doctoring.’
-But being on guard around these kinds of conversations is a costly time sink.
+But being on guard around these conversations is a costly time sink.
 Lately, I’m more mild-mannered and just let people think what they want about pain and injury.

-But, and this is important, when someone has a stage and an audience such as the JRE does, misinformation can travel much faster and have a far more negative effect on those it touches than idle chatter on the mat between two training partners who share knee pain.
+But, and this is important when someone has a stage and an audience such as the JRE does, misinformation can travel much faster and have a far more negative effect on those it touches than idle chatter on the mat between two training partners who share knee pain.

 In a Facebook message:

 “Hey, Carlos, what are your thoughts regarding using a reverse hypermachine for back/disk issues?”

 ”It’s no prob at all.
 It is generally wise to strength-train your posterior chain, hamstrings, glutes, and back extensors.
 That piece of equipment is an excellent way to do it.”